AndresCandido/Sorcerers_Wrath_V2/README.md

 Here is the link of the Repository we used: https://github.com/JohnnyBoy2001/Team4_Platformer

-Version 2 is still a work in progress, but the original can be played with the link bellow: https://identicalbug.itch.io/sorcerers-wrath-test
+Version 2 is still a work in progress, but the original can be played with the link: https://identicalbug.itch.io/sorcerers-wrath-test